Keerthisek/AI-Case-study/README.md

 Software IT and AI

-* What have been the major trends and innovations of this field over the last 5&ndash;10 years?
+* What have been the major trends and innovations of this field over the last few year?
 1. Facebook launches Meta AI
 2. It’s easier than ever to run Facebook Ads
 3. AI-powered Facebook Ad targeting brings big savings
-4. The Metaverse is taking off?
+4. The Metaverse is taking off.
 5. Facebook Marketplace is the new default
 6. Text posts get big engagement
 7. Facebook is the most popular social platform to find local businesses